 Male, female or other students are allowed to choose which uniform they'd rather have.
 The reason behind this is that some female students may feel more comfortable wearing pants instead of skirts, some non-binary students might enjoy wearing skirts or pants, or they would like to switch between the two.
 Bows and ties can also be switched up but they are a must because they have the schools initals on them.

-The shoes are the students responsibillity, they can choose which shoes they'd like to wear as long as it doesn't stain the floors of the school.
+The shoes are the students responsibillity, they can choose which shoes they'd like to wear as long as they don't stain the floors of the school.

-Both uniforms have high quality, white, silk, blouses, as silk is quite a light and comfortable material to wear, especially during summer.
+Both uniforms have high quality, white, silk blouses, as silk is quite a light and comfortable material to wear, especially during summer.

 The bows and ties are also made out of fine silk but in the colors of light teal and gold.
 On the ties and bows are the schools initals very neatly embroidered into the fabric.
 M. H.